dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

    - Start with your existing flow
    - Add a Condition action before your custom prompt

-2. **Add the Compose Action**
+2. **Add the String Variable**
-   - In the branch where you don't need a real file
+   - Initialize a new string variable (e.g., "EmptyPDFContent")
-   - Name it something like "Empty PDF Generator"
+   - Set its value to the PDF content above
-   - Paste the PDF content above
+   - This is more efficient than using a Compose action

 3. **Configure the Custom Prompt**
-   - Use the output from your Compose action as the file input
+   - Use the string variable as the file input
    - The flow will proceed smoothly!

 ## Why This Works 🔍